UBC-Solar/Simulation/README.md

 For more detailed information on the inner workings of the simulation please refer to the [wiki](https://github.com/UBC-Solar/Simulation/wiki).

+For instructions on how to use the scripts provided, see our [usage guide](simulation/cmd/USAGE_GUIDE.md).

 ## Getting started

 ### Prerequisites